 To improve the design of your existing website, you must have an ongoing web design improvement plan.

-You’ll need a blueprint, steady flow of upgrades to blend with the current trend and make this process run smoothly.
+You’ll need a blueprint, and a steady flow of upgrades to blend with the current trend and make this process run smoothly.

 Having a website is unlike advertising in a newspaper, but instead is like running a newspaper company!
-It requires to produce fresh contents every day (depending on how big you want to run the company)
+It requires producing fresh content every day (depending on how big you want to run the company)